hdavid16/InventoryManagement.jl/docs/src/index.md

 ## Overview

 *InventoryManagement.jl* allows modeling a multi-period multi-product supply network.
 A supply network can be constructed using the following node types:
 - `Producers`: Nodes where inventory transformation takes place (e.g., intermediates or final materials are produced).
-Reactive systems, including those with co-products, can be modelled using [Bills of Materials](https://en.wikipedia.org/wiki/Bill_of_materials) (see [Model Inputs section](#graph-specific)).
+Reactive systems, including those with co-products, can be modelled using [Bills of Materials](https://en.wikipedia.org/wiki/Bill_of_materials) (see [Model Inputs](@ref)).
 - `Distributors`: Intermediate nodes where inventory is stored and distributed (e.g., distribution centers).
 - `Markets`: Nodes where end-customers place final product orders (i.e., retailer).
 These are the last (sink) nodes in the network.